Haoming02/sd-webui-aaa/README.md

 ﻿# SD Webui Add Anything Anywhere
-This is an Extension for the [Automatic1111 Webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), which automatically generates a mask for Inpainting, from the edges of a specified image.
+This is an Extension for the [Automatic1111 Webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), which automatically generates a mask for Inpainting, from the edges of the specified image.

 ## But Why?
 When you remove the background of a subject and place it on another image,